 Accordingly, before deciding to attend the Institute (campus or online) a student should be familiar with the fact that the functions of funeral service will require candidates to perform many tasks.
-The goal of the Pittsburgh Institute of Mortuary Science is to that ensure our graduates become gainfully employed.
+The goal of the Pittsburgh Institute of Mortuary Science is to ensure our graduates become gainfully employed.
 For this reason, we ask that the prospective student acknowledges the following:

-- Funeral service is physically demanding and will require an individual to have the capacity to lift at least 45 pounds, to be able to bend at the waist and the knees, and be able to stand for prolonged periods of time. - Funeral service professionals are faced challenging and difficult situations in counseling the bereaved and caring for their decedent loved ones, therefore it will require a prospect to possess a high degree of emotional intelligence. - Death is not a scheduled event, therefore most funeral homes will require directors to work unpredictable and sometimes long hours.
-Additionally, a prospect wants to be aware that on call time will be expected, and working nights, weekends, and holidays is standard practice. - Due to the personal nature of funeral service, prospective students should consider their social media presence; anything posted that might be perceived by a bereaved family to be controversial or offensive in any way may affect the ability of this candidate to secure a position in the funeral service. - Be advised that being an insurable driver with a valid license to operate a motor vehicle may be a requirement for a position at most funeral homes and other organizations related to funeral service/ - While fashion and appearance is a personal choice, be advised that many funeral homes and organizations related to funeral service have specific expectations for dress code, grooming, and personal hygiene. - Prospective candidates should be aware that an internship is required in most states prior to licensure; it should also be noted that passing a comprehensive national exam may be required to begin such an internship and a passing a state exam may be necessary during/after the internship may be required for licensure. - While specific state requirements for licensure will vary, most states will require a criminal background check for licensure.
+• Funeral service is physically demanding and will require an individual to have the capacity to lift at least 45 pounds, to be able to bend at the waist and the knees, and be able to stand for prolonged periods of time.

+- Funeral service professionals face challenging and difficult situations in counseling the bereaved and caring for their decedent loved ones, therefore it will require a prospect to possess a high degree of emotional intelligence. - Death is not a scheduled event, therefore most funeral homes will require directors to work unpredictable and sometimes long hours.
+Additionally, a prospect wants to be aware that on call time will be expected, and working nights, weekends, and holidays is standard practice. - Due to the personal nature of funeral service, prospective students should consider their social media presence; anything posted that might be perceived by a bereaved family to be controversial or offensive in any way may affect the ability of this candidate to secure a position in the funeral service. - Be advised that being an insurable driver with a valid license to operate a motor vehicle may be a requirement for a position at most funeral homes and other organizations related to funeral service/ - While fashion and appearance are a personal choice, be advised that many funeral homes and organizations related to funeral service have specific expectations for dress code, grooming, and personal hygiene. - Prospective candidates must be aware that their education at PIMS is both academic and clinical due to the nature of the profession.
+However, their funeral service education is typically not completed when a student finishes their program at the Institute.
+In fact, most states require students to serve an internship period as an applied learning component and key criterion for licensure in said state-note: passing standardized tests is often a requirement to begin such an internship (see next bullet point). - A student's ability to take and pass standardized tests is critical to their success in their funeral service education and ultimately to become a professional.
+In fact, the Institute mandates that all students pass a comprehensive exam as a requirement for graduation from the Institute.
+Moreover, students must also pass the National Board Examination, which may be a requirement for them to begin resident intern training in the profession.
+Finally, passing a state exam may be necessary during/after the internship for licensure in most states. - While specific state requirements for licensure will vary, most states will require a criminal background check for licensure.
 A prospect should consider the potential results for such a background check before applying; a student who would be unable to be licensed due to this requirement may want to reconsider application for admission as PIMS specifically provides a funeral service education to prepare candidates for licensure in any state.